Coldcard/coldcard-paper-wallet-templator/README.md

 # Templator for Coldcard Paper Wallets

+Just looking for some cool paper wallet templates?
+Go to [templates subdir](templates) and take any of the PDF files for use on Coldcard.

+# How It Works

 - an artist creates the PDF with background artwork, blank spots for QR's
 - locations for pubkey, privkey QR's and any text blocks are defined mm by mm, in `build.py`
 - run `build.py` to add placeholders objects for the 2 QR codes, related variable text